rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

   [value mutability](https://pandas.pydata.org/pandas-docs/stable/getting_started/overview.html#mutability-and-copying-of-data)
   of Pandas objects is not always guaranteed.
 You should follow the pandas recommendation to favor immutable operations.
-- `cudf.pandas` can't currently interface smoothly with functions that interact with objects using a C API (such as the Python or NumPy C API)
-  - For example, you can write `torch.tensor(df.values)` but not `torch.from_numpy(df.values)`, as the latter uses the NumPy C API
 - For performance reasons, joins and join-based operations are not currently implemented to maintain the same row ordering as standard pandas